Pompeo Visiting North Korea To Prepare For Trump-Kim Summit

 — BBC News (World) (@BBCWorld) May 8, 2018

-Also recently, Trump said that the summit was going to take place because of the pressure he put on North Korea, according to Inquisitr.
+Also recently, Trump said that the summit was going to take place because of the pressure he put on North Korea, according to the Inquisitr.
 But Kim didn’t want to hear any of it, saying that Trump was “deliberately provoking the DPRK” with his “misleading” comments.